Help! I'm Not An English Teacher!

 SubTalk Video: Basic Classroom Management

-Guest teachers are faced with the difficult task of interacting with students whom they know very little about.
-Unfortunately, as guest teachers, you do not know if you are walking into a class full of students willing to learn or an unfriendly, even hostile environment.
 An understanding of how to handle a variety of classroom situations will help you maintain a controlled learning environment.
 A proactive approach to helping students make good choices and focus on their important academic work is an excellent approach to classroom management.
+To learn more about becoming a substitute teacher visit EDUStaff.org.

 SubTalk: The Professional Guest Teacher